Skip to main content

 If a special forwarder-only license is purchased, it is also possible to continue forwarding information after pre-filtering to another Sycope instance.
 This license is highly useful in a situation where a huge number of flows are generated in the company's network, so large that processing and storing them on a single instance would not be possible.

-The combination of two Sycope instances, one in forwarder-only mode and the other with typical Visibility Performance and Security licenses, will make it possible to spread the load over two machines.
+The combination of two Sycope instances, one in forwarder-only mode and the other with typical Visibility, Probe (L7 Packet Inspection) and Security licenses, will make it possible to spread the load over two machines.
 In such an arrangement, first all traffic is routed to the first instance running in Forwarder Only mode, which accepts the traffic, decodes and pre-filters it.
 It then forwards the already decoded and filtered flows via a special Data Bridge mode to the second Sycope instance.
 In this way, the first machine is charged with decoding and filtering, and the second analytical Sycope instance does not have to use the computing power for decoding, and additionally receives a smaller number of flows, only those that are the target of analysis.

 Setup